Mwanza Region

 Mwanza Region (Mkoa wa Mwanza in Swahili) is one of Tanzania's 31 administrative regions, covering a total land area of 25,233 km2.
-The region is comparable in size to the combined land area of the nation state of North Macedonia.
 Mwanza Region is bordered to the north through Lake Victoria by the Kagera Region and Mara Region, to the east by Simiyu Region, to the south by the Shinyanga Region and to the west by Geita Region.
 The regional capital is the city of Mwanza.
 According to the 2022 national census, the region had a population of 3,699,872 and national census of 2012 had 2,772,509.
 Mwanza Region is the second region with high population in Tanzania after Dar es Salaam Region.

 History

 First communities

-According to oral history, around c.1500 a group of 250 Bantu people, from the shores north of modern Geita, looking for a new home.
+According to oral history, around c.1500 a group of around 250 Bantu people, from the shores north of modern Geita, looking for a new home.
 The group was led by the son of the king of the Lushamba Kingdom.
 When reaching what is near - and east of - today's Mwanza City, the son called out, "nye-nsukumale-aha", meaning "I, a Sukuma am here".
 It is from this phrase, and camp that the name Usukuma, (Sukumaland), and modern Mwanza is from.

 From the 1500s the region, as well as many of the surrounding regions, would be part of the Sukuma kingdoms rather than villages, and for much of that time ruled from the area near modern-day city of Mwanza.
 Beginning from this time many people from very diverse backgrounds and tribes moved to Usukuma.